smartdatalake/simsearch/README.md

 ## Overview

 SimSearch is a Java library providing functions for combined similarity search against multi-faceted entities, i.e., datasets with different types of attributes (textual/categorical, numerical, spatial, temporal, etc.).
 The queries enable multi-attribute similarity search for data exploration and may involve different similarity measures per attribute (Jaccard, Euclidean, etc.).
 This library builts specialized indexes for each specific attribute type.
-It currently supports the following operationss:
+It currently supports the following operations:

 - Categorical similarity search: progressively return data elements with the highest similarity score to the given query set of keywords.
 - Numerical similarity search: progressively return data elements with the highest similarity score to the given query (numerical) value.
 - Spatial similarity search: implements k-nearest neighbor search and return data elements closest to the given query (point) location.
 - Top-k rank aggregation: find top-k results across all examined attributes and issue each result progressively, ranked by an aggregate similarity score.

+Attribute data values may come from diverse data sources:

+- CSV files that will be ingested and indices will be constructed in memory (e.g., R-trees for spatial locations, B-trees for numerical values, inverted indices for textual values).
-Datasets can be CSV files and/or tables in a [PostgreSQL](https://www.postgresql.org/) database (with [PostGIS extension](https://postgis.net/) if geometries are also stored in a spatial column).
+- Tables in a [PostgreSQL](https://www.postgresql.org/) database (with [PostGIS extension](https://postgis.net/) if geometries are also stored in a spatial column).
+- Data available from REST APIs, like JSON data hosted in [Elasticsearch](https://www.elastic.co/elasticsearch).

 ## Documentation